SMART-NYUAD/ifc-simulation/README.md

 # ifc-simulation
-Parser that converts IFC files into formats that are reaady for robotic simulations
+Parser that converts IFC files into formats that are rea dy for robotic simulations